giselaortt/data_structures_and_algorithms_test/README.md

 2) hash table

-    - Here there were 2 options, to go for a hashmap or use ArrayList to simulate a hashmap.
-Arraylist might be better depending on how maps are implemented on java.

 3) greedy (very easy)

 4) dynamic programming (problem of the backpack)

+    - TO-DO: justify on the documentation why i opt in for linked lists instead of array list.

 5) djikstra:

     - There are different ways to pass a function as a parameter.
 Lambda functions, callable.
 It is possible to change if explicitly stated that this is necessary.

-    - the waiting function to be passed for djakstra method should be of the type double function( int i, double t )
+    - Should the waiting time function be used to calculate the djikstra or only summed up on the end?